pieeet/GuardianReader/README.md

 Unfortunately then The Guardian staff decided to invalidate my API key, without further explanation.

-To deploy the app for yourself you should add a java class called "Secret" to the utils package with the following code:
+To deploy the app for yourself you need an [api key](https://open-platform.theguardian.com/access/) from The Guardian and you should add a java class called "Secret" to the utils package with the following code:

     class Secret {